Onset-lab/onset-documentation/docs/source/onboarding/getting-started.md

 ## 🎉 Welcome to the Lab!

 We are delighted to have you join our laboratory team!
-To facilitate your integration, please schedule your initial onboarding meeting with **Dr. Obaïd** and **Guillaume Theaud**.
+To facilitate your integration, please schedule your initial onboarding meeting with **Dr. Obaid** and **Guillaume Theaud**.
 During this meeting, you will receive all the essential information and reading materials to get started.

 If you are a full-time student, we will also establish a recurring schedule for your weekly one-on-one meetings with Guillaume Theaud.